 Fort Bend ISD Gifted and Talented Services

-In alignment with the Texas State Goal for Services for Gifted and Talented Students, the mission of the Fort Bend ISD Gifted and Talented services is to provide learning opportunities that challenge and develop the abilities of students identified for gifted services through critical, creative, and self-directed learning, research, and communication, as evidenced by the development of innovative products and performances that reflect individuality and originality.
+In alignment with the Texas State Goal for Services for Gifted and Talented Students, the mission of the FBISD GT services is to provide learning opportunities that challenge and develop students identified for gifted services through creative, self-directed learning.
+This can be seen through the development of innovative projects and performances that reflect students’ individuality, as well as through honed research skills and advanced critical thinking.

 Gifted and Talented services are educational interventions for students who perform at or show the potential for performing at a remarkably high level of accomplishment when compared to others of the same age, experience, or environment.